Mamba Can Learn Low-Dimensional Targets In-Context via Test-Time Feature Learning: Proof Overview

 \subsection{Optimization of the MLP and Test Error Analysis}

-In our analysis of Stage II pretraining, we first construct an outer layer parameter $\vu'$ such that the loss $L_2(\vgamma^*, \vu', \vv, \va)$ is sufficiently small and the norm $\norm{\vu'}$ is well-bounded.
-Our construction is based on the techniques in \citet{damian2022neural}, which constructed a ReLU network approximating monomial transformations.
-This transformation allows our model to learn high-order polynomials with a few layers, in contrast to the multi-layer approach in \citet{sun2025role}.
-More specifically, since Lemma~\ref{lemma:ge} implies that $g_*(z)$ is a polynomial of $z^{\ge(g_*)}$, and then we can construct an MLP layer approximating $g_*(\langle \vbeta, \vx \rangle )$, when the input is provided in the form of \eqref{eq:feature_learning}.
+In our analysis of Stage II pretraining, we show that the MLP can fit the link function $g_*$.
+We first construct an outer layer parameter $\vu'$ such that the loss $L_2(\vgamma^*, \vu', \vv, \va)$ is sufficiently small and the norm $\norm{\vu'}$ is well-bounded.
+Our construction is based on the techniques in \citet{damian2022neural}, which constructed a ReLU network approximating monomials.
+This allows our model to learn high-order polynomials with a few layers, in contrast to the multi-layer approach in \citet{sun2025role}.
+This is possible because Lemma~\ref{lemma:ge} implies that $g_*(z)$ is a polynomial of $z^{\ge(g_*)}$, allowing us to construct an MLP that approximates $g_*(\langle \vbeta, \vx \rangle )$, when the input is provided in the form of \eqref{eq:feature_learning}.

 From the equivalence between $\ell_2$-regularization and $\ell_2$ norm-constraints in convex problems, we show that for a proper $\lambda_2>0$, the minimizer $\vu^*$ satisfies $L_2(\vgamma^*, \vu^*, \vv^*, \va^*)\leq L_2(\vgamma^*, \vu', \vv^*, \va^*)$ and $\norm{\vu^*} \leq \norm{\vu'}$.
 Next, we show that the trained model achieves a small test error with context length $N_\pt$ by applying a standard generalization bound based on Rademacher complexity, which is applicable due to a well-bounded norm $\norm{\vu^*}$.
 Lastly, we extend this error bound to a general context length $N_{\mathrm{test}} = \tilde \Omega\left(r^{3\ge(g_*)}\right)$.
 It is possible because \eqref{eq:feature_learning} implies that prompts with $N_{\mathrm{test}}$ context examples and $N_\pt$context examples give similar outputs, given the same query.